apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 But, it is often useful to talk about an independent unit of isolation.
 This is known as an _isolation domain_.
 How much state a particular domain is responsible for protecting can vary widely.
-Isolation domains can contain a single variable.
-Or, they could protect entire subsystems, like an complete user interface.
+An isolation domain might protect a single variable, or an entire subsystem, like a complete user interface.

 The critical feature of an isolation domain is the safety it provides.
 Mutable state can only be accessed from one isolation domain at a time.